tudelft-iv/occluded_vehicle_acoustic_detection/README.md

 In order to run the experiment of the time horizon inference, run the script ```timeHorizonInference.py ``` with appropriate flags.
 For help use the flag ``` --help ```.
 Required arguments are ``` --input [dataFolder]/ovad_dataset --output [outputFolder] --class [classifierPath]```.
 The output path can be any of choice, the input path should point to the top level folder of the dataset.

-An optional flag ``` --csv [pathToFilterCsv] ``` can and should be used.
+An optional flag ``` --csv [pathToFilterCsv] ``` can and should be used to specify a test set.
 Without, the entire dataset will be processed.
 The csv file should at least include a column with ID's that are to be processed in the run.
 An example and the test set used is provided in ```/config/timeHorizonTestSet.csv```.
-It should be considered that the inference works with a mixed set of static and dynamic data, however the experiment of comparing with the visual baseline would be meaningless, since there are no visual detections provided in the dynamic environments.
+It is possible to use a mixed set of static and dynamic data, however comparing with the visual baseline would be meaningless, since there are no visual detections provided in the dynamic environments.

 The classifier path should be the full path to the classifier object file generated or provided in the repository under ```/config/timeHorizonClassifierExcludedTestData.obj```.

 The additional flags ```--vis``` and ```--store``` can be used if an on the fly visualization shall be applied or if the overlay videos and plots shall be stored.
 The flag ```--axis-labels``` will produce labels on the figures as well.
 The results in form of data are always stored after a successful run of the script under ```/[outputFolder]/ResultTable.obj```.
 In order to create the overlay videos with stereo sound the ```ffmpeg``` package should be installed on the machine.

 If the flag ```--store``` is used it will produce two additional folders in ```[outputFolder]/Plots``` and ```[outputFolder]/VideoOverlays``` in which the videos and figures will be stored.
 The figures include the average confidences per class and timestep, the normalized absolute classification results per class and timestep and one half of the mean feature vectors per timestep.
-Each individually plotted per environment and overall.
-Additionally the total accuracy as defined in the paper is plotted against the visual baseline.
+In addition to the overall performance, the figures are further separated per environment.
+Additionally, the total accuracy as defined in the paper is plotted against the visual baseline.

 In order to redo the plotting after a successful run, the result table can be loaded in directly in a new ```DataHandler``` object by running:
 ```